Introduction

 Musical Performances

-Each year, the School presents over 150 concerts by students, faculty, and guests.
+Each year, the school presents over 150 concerts by students, faculty, and guests.
 In addition to individual pursuits, students have the opportunity to perform in our outstanding ensembles, including bands, choirs, jazz ensembles and combos, world and contemporary groups, orchestras, chamber music, opera productions and musicals, and more.
 Internationally renowned guest artists supplement performances by students and faculty, all of which provide the greater Youngstown community with the chance to hear some of the world’s finest musicians.
 The majority of these outstanding concerts are free and open to the public.

 Other performing arts programs presented by YSU include:

-Admittance to Dana School of Music
+Admittance to the Dana School of Music

-Admittance to Dana School of Music is granted upon acceptance to YSU and completion of a successful audition.
+Admittance to DSM is granted upon acceptance to YSU and completion of a successful audition.
 Auditions are typically held during the spring of a prospective student's senior year.

-For information about acceptance to YSU, please visit YSU Admissions or call the Admissions Office toll free (877) 468-6978 or local (330) 941-2000.
-For information about music auditions, visit the Admission to Dana page or contact the Cliffe College of Creative Arts Program Coordinator of Admissions and Recruitment at 330-941-2346 or sawaltman@ysu.edu.
+For information about acceptance to YSU, please visit YSU Admissions or call the Admissions Office toll free 877.468.6978 or local 330.941.2000.
+For information about music auditions, visit the Admission to Dana page or contact the Cliffe College of Creative Arts Program Coordinator of Admissions and Recruitment at 330.941.2346 or sawaltman@ysu.edu.

 FOR ALL MUSIC MAJORS